 New Brunswick: International students are not eligible for Medicare coverage in this province.
 Private insurance is required.

 Once you know your provincial situation, the next step is understanding what your school offers.
 Most Canadian universities and colleges run mandatory health insurance plans designed specifically for international students.
-These plans are often the most affordable form of student health insurance in Canada, providing comprehensive coverage at group rates with automatic enrollment.
+These plans are often the most affordable option, providing comprehensive coverage at group rates with automatic enrollment.

 What University Plans Typically Cover